diage/CodariCore/README.md

 Trap icons need to be fixed to be spawnable //Done Gate needs fixed	//Done
-Role items need removed for now from the kit  //Done Figure out what spams the console about arena objects Need to repair roles (it sends on a cooldown no matter what skill type is used)  //Done - needs testing fix anvils (item spawner stuff)  //Done - needs testing figure out how to make only one objective spawn at a time  //Done - needs testing game is not ending role switching is not working currently broadcasts double points  //Done
+Role items need removed for now from the kit  //Done Figure out what spams the console about arena objects //Done Need to repair roles (it sends on a cooldown no matter what skill type is used)  //Done fix anvils (item spawner stuff)  //Done REMOVED figure out how to make only one objective spawn at a time  //Done game is not ending //Done broadcasts double points  //Done

 ---------------
     : QOL :
 ---------------
-Improve Teleport (Distance, check for solid ground, prevent spawning in blocks) Improve damage from shield skill (make it actually cause damage)  //Done - needs testing Fix colors for item Spawners //Done
+Improve damage from shield skill (make it actually cause damage)  //Done - needs testing Fix colors for item Spawners //Done
 Improve command syntax //Done
-Improve chat colors and item colors
+Improve chat colors and item colors //Done
 Set blocks above objective point to glass //Done
 Make potions not hurt yourself or allies  //Done - needs testing